 Media of India and Europe latest news

 Centre for Media and Public Affairs (CMPA), the non-partisan body at Chennai, organizes meetings, seminars, debates, media programs, workshops, counseling sessions and lectures on issues concerning the various development sectors at national, regional and global levels.
-CMPA sincerely endeavors to connecting the communities effectively to the media for a greater social impact.
+CMPA sincerely endeavors to connecting the communities effectively to the media for a greater social impact on Windows 7.
 Through researches and studies, CMPA also provides useful case studies on effective strategies to address the contemporary social challenges.

 CMPA acts as an organized platform for promoting media resources and effective exchange of resourceful information.
 CMPA mainly focuses on (1) Connecting Communities to Media for a greater social impact (2) Supporting significant empowerment initiatives related to scheduled communities, minorities, women and the rural youth (3) Creating awareness on the values related to RTE & CSR (4) Campaigning against Child Sexual Abuse, Child Labor and Workplace Harassment